andyatkinson/presentations/railsconf2025/10_mistakes.md

 a { color: #fff; }
 </style>

-## Table and index data in fixed-size 8KB Pages
+## Fixed-size 8KB Pages
-How is it laid out and how does that correlate with latency?
+How is table and index data stored and how does that affect latency?

 ![bg contain right 95%](images/records-small.jpg)